 The taste is phenomenal.

-No egg white is needed to make this cocktail.
+No egg white is needed to make this empress gin drink.

 The ingredients needed for this easy gin cocktail are listed below.

-- Gin: If you can get your hands on a good quality gin for this cocktail recipe, that’d be great.
+- Gin: If you can get a good quality gin for this cocktail recipe, that’d be great.
 I used an Empress 1908 gin because of its floral note and how it transforms from vivid indigo blue to bright lavender, soft pink, or fuchsia, depending on the mixer added.

 - Blanc vermouth, also known as “Bianco, “ differs from sweet vermouth.
 It is less overpowering and has an intricate sweetness to it.